 Practical Things to Do Before Leaving New Zealand

 This is a sad one.
-When it comes to the end of any great travel experience it can be hard to say goodby to that part of your life.
+When it comes to the end of any great travel experience it can be hard to say goodbye to that part of your life.
 Nevertheless, there are always things to look forward to!
-So it’s time to tie up your loose ends and prepare to leave New Zealand.
+So it’s time to tie up your loose ends and prepare to leave New Zealand after your working holiday.

 If you have been in New Zealand on a working holiday, it’s likely that you will want to close your bank account, get your tax refund, and quit your job in a respectful manner.
 We’ll show you have to do it all in this guide to leaving New Zealand after your working holiday.

 7 Things to Do Before You Leave New Zealand